csound-flossmanual/csound-floss/book/04-g-physical-modelling.md

 order to protect ears and loudspeakers.
 Positive feedback within the model can result in signals of enormous amplitude very quickly.
-Employment of the [clip](https://csound.com/docs/manual/clip.html) opcode as a means of some protection is recommended when experimenting in realtime.
+Employment of the [clip](https://csound.com/docs/manual/clip.html) &nbsp;opcode as a means of some protection is recommended when experimenting in realtime.

 ### barmodel - a Model of a Struck Metal Bar by Stefan Bilbao